dmaher42/athens-game-starter/docs/textures/ground/README.md

 # Ground texture drop folder

-Place your JPG (or PNG) files in this directory to have them picked up by the custom terrain texturing system.
-When you run `npm run build`, Vite copies the same folder to `docs/textures/ground/` so GitHub Pages (or any static host) serves the textures alongside the compiled site.
-Reference the filenames from `src/world/groundTextureConfig.js` – for example, the bundled grass material expects the following files:
+The ground texturing system now expects shared textures to live under `public/textures/` so they are available at runtime via `${BASE_URL}textures/...`.
+When you run `npm run build`, Vite copies them into `docs/textures/` for GitHub Pages (or any static host).

+The bundled grass material expects the following files under `public/textures/grass/`:

 ```
-grass-albedo.jpg
-grass-normal-dx.jpg
-grass-roughness.jpg
-grass-metallic.jpg
-grass-ao.jpg
+albedo.jpg
+normal_dx.jpg
+roughness.jpg
+metallic.jpg
+ao.jpg
-grass-height.jpg // used as a bump map
+height.jpg // used as a bump map
 ```

 Three.js treats color textures as sRGB, while data maps (roughness, metalness,